howieliang/CHI-Meets-IoT-EWSN-21/README.md

 - Abstract deadlines for position papers: December 23rd, 2020 (AoE)
 - Submission deadline for position papers: ~~January 6th, 2021 (AoE)~~  January 13th, 2021 (AoE)
 - Notification of acceptance: ~~January 13th, 2021 (AoE)~~ January 20th, 2021 (AoE)

-## Attending *CHIIoT*
-The workshop will be held on Feb.
-17 as a half-day of full-day event, depending on the total number of papers received.\
-The registration website will be announced later.

-**COVID19 Mitigation:** The organization team is monitoring closely the COVID19 situation.
-Remote presentations will be allowed.
-Depending on how things develop, the workshop will be held fully online or in a hybrid manner.

 ## Organizers
 The organising team combines expertise and interests from Computer-Human Interaction, Electrical Engineering and Computer Science.